na-na-hi/renget/archive/cpu-lora.md

 Once llama.cpp has been compiled, you don't need to repeat any of these steps (unless you update to a newer version of llama.cpp).

+### Updating llama.cpp

+1. Open a command prompt and move to our llama.cpp folder: `cd C:\lora\llama.cpp`
+2. Download the updates: `git pull`
+3. Move up one directory: `cd ..`
+4. Follow steps 3-6 from "llama.cpp Setup" above.

 ## Create your LoRA

-1. Download the exact gguf file you would like to use as a base ([E.g., `stheno-l2-13b.Q5_K_M.gguf`](https://huggingface.co/TheBloke/Stheno-L2-13B-GGUF/tree/main)), and place it in `C:\lora`.
+1. Download the exact gguf file you would like to use as a base (E.g., [`stheno-l2-13b.Q5_K_M.gguf`](https://huggingface.co/TheBloke/Stheno-L2-13B-GGUF/tree/main)), and place it in `C:\lora`.
 2. Download or create some training data.
 Store it in plain text format.
-Using the same prompt formatting that the model is already used to is generally a good idea.
-Really, any text file can be used.
+Following the same prompt format used for the base model is recommended.
+But really, any text file can be used.
 3. Open a command prompt and move to the working folder: `cd C:\lora`
 4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14`

 Obviously you need to adjust that last step a little bit.
 Specifically, change the model name to match your model name, change the file name of the training data to match your training data, and change the number of threads to match the number of physical processors in your system. **See [Appendix B](#appendix-b-stheno-training-example) below for a full example of how to train Stheno using training data, or a chat log from SillyTavern.**

-Additionally, the above prompt uses the default values for a ton of settings (which is mostly fine), but you probably want to go through [Appendix C](#appendix-c-finetuneexe-usage) for examples to greatly improve the LoRA quality.
-Also, see [this pull request](https://github.com/ggerganov/llama.cpp/pull/2632) for some examples.
+Additionally, the above command uses the default values for a ton of settings (which is mostly fine), but you probably want to go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.

+### Models with Known Issues

+Any model with "grouped-query-attention" will not work.
+This includes the TheBloke's CodeLlama 34B GGUFs.
+See the [Pull Request](https://github.com/ggerganov/llama.cpp/pull/2632#issuecomment-1709207792) for details.

 ## Use your LoRA